tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 Backups are important as you will eventually lose your data due many a thing.
 It is better to have them rather than be sorry.
 Yes, even for a simple service like tt-rss.

-Additionally, you should download your data in `OPML` regularity and restore from backups from time to time — is quarterly too much?
+Restoring from backups from time to time (is quarterly too much?) is another thing you should get used to.
+There is no point in having backups if you cannot restore from them.

 If you have `backups` container enabled, stock configuration makes automatic backups (database, local plugins,-etc.) once a week to a separate storage volume.